GoSecure/xxe-workshop/codelabs/index.md

  - `file:///proc/self/cwd/FILE` : Relative paths are likely to work. `file:///proc/self/cwd/` is an alternative to `./`.
  - `file:///proc/self/cmdline` : This virtual file is returning the command and the arguments used to start the process.
- - `file:///proc/self/environ` : Environment defined for the context of the current process.
+ - `file:///proc/self/environ` : Environment defined in the context of the current process.

 There are few files that are containing the system version.
-These are also file with no special characters (Useful for testing).
+These are also files with no special characters (Useful for testing).

  - `file:///proc/version`
  - `file:///etc/lsb-release`
  - `file:///etc/issue`

 For testing purpose, it might be interesting to read virtual file with infinite content.
-The objective for the attacker would be to either do time based detection or create some sort of Denial of Service (DOS).
+The objective of the attacker would be to either do time based detection or create some sort of Denial of Service (DOS).

  - `file:///dev/urandom` & `file:///dev/zero`